MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 |![Legend color - My overage utilization](media/capacity-utilization/legend-my-overage-utilization.png)|My overage utilization|Sum of capacities over-allocated to hosted machines and over-committed to hosted machine groups, which the user owns or which are shared with them.|
 |![Legend color - Overage by other makers](media/capacity-utilization/legend-overage-by-other-makers.png)|Overage by other makers|Sum of capacities over-allocated and over-committed to objects, which the user doesn't own and which weren't shared with them.|

-## Hosted process capacity insights
+## Hosted Process capacity insights

 The '**Hosted capacity insights**' card informs you of operation health and provides you with recommendations if there are compliance issues.